Never Work Again Seminar – Days 3 & 4 Review and Conclusion

-This is the last part of my review for T. Harv Eker’s “Never Work Again” seminar held in June 2010.
-If you are new here, start with Part 1: Introduction, Part 2: Day 1 Review, and Part 3: Day 2 Review.
+This is the last part of a 4-part series on T. Harv Eker’s “Never Work Again” seminar held in June 2010.
+Opinions expressed here are my own.

 As I mentioned in my NWA Day 2 update, I was running my own workshop (7 Habits of Straight A Students) today, so I didn’t attend Day 3’s morning and afternoon sessions.
 After my workshop, I had planned to attend the remainder of NWA for Day 3, only to see Tatt’s text message that him and O have left the seminar as it was the same setup as in Day 1 and Day 2.
 Every new speaker was there to talk about his method of earning passive income (with supposedly massive results), followed by a sales pitch for his program/course to learn more about it.
 The topics were also not relevant.
 Hence, I went back home to rest.